On a generalized Brauer group in mixed characteristic cases, II: The Gersten-type conjecture for the mod e tale motivic cohomology

-In this section, we show relations between the generalized Brauer group and the mod $p$ \'{e}tale motivic cohomology in high degrees. \begin{prop}\upshape Let $A$ be a discrete valuation ring and $\pi$ the maximal ideal of $A$.
-Let $R$ be a local ring of a smooth algebra over $A$ with $\operatorname{char}(R)=(0, p)$.
+In this section, we first show relations between the generalized Brauer group and the mod $p$ \'{e}tale motivic cohomology in high degrees. \begin{prop}\upshape Let $A$ be a discrete valuation ring and $\pi$ the maximal ideal of $A$.
+Let $R$ be (the henselization of) a local ring of a smooth algebra over $A$ with $\operatorname{char}(R)=(0, p)$.
 Then we have

 and